Teodor Boldur-Lățescu: 3 April riot

 Karl Goering, the Prussian Consul in Iași, estimated 150 fatalities of the events.
 His Russian counterpart, I. M. Leks, settled on 50 killed and 150 wounded, but later argued that this may be a gross underestimate.
 The precise number of victims was never communicated by the embarrassed authorities.
 This allowed Boldur-Lățescu himself to narrate the events as a Romanian St. Bartholomew's, in which he also included 400 arrests among the separatists.
-Negruzzi acknowledges that the scene was "lugubrious.
+Ionescu described military canteens as "riddled with dead bodies", while Negruzzi acknowledges that the scene was "lugubrious.
 Even an hour later we could still see blood flowing and brains scattered on the cobblestones."

 All leaders of the revolt (except Moruzi Pecheanu, who escaped) were arrested and transported to a prison, while the surviving rebel crowd was held at a makeshift camp outside the Administrative Palace.
 Boldur-Lățescu soon earned infamy as "one of the artisans of the Iași separatist movement" or person with the "most significant role in the Revolution of 3 April 1866", his "band" allegedly "composed mostly of foreigners".
 The latter claim is qualified by Cristea, who notes that the mob must have comprised "various honest people who were misled, mostly by their political perspective, narrowed down by a rigid local patriotism". Șuțu contends that over 1,000 people were involved on the Rosnovanu side, but that many of them were from the (Russian-speaking) Lipovan minority.
+Ionescu acknowledges that the crows "always grew in numbers", but reports seeing among them Greeks in fustanella and Rosnovanu's out-of-towners.